Cosmian/findex-server/documentation/docs/database.md

 The requirements database is a key-value store where the keys are unique identifiers (UIDs) and the values are the encrypted indexes or datasets.

 In this scenario, the user is responsible for encrypting the data before sending it to the server.
-A hybrid encryption scheme is used, where the data is encrypted with a Data Encryption Key (DEK) and the DEK is encrypted with a Key Encryption Key (KEK).
+For example, a KEM/DEM encryption scheme can be used.
+KEM stands for Key Encapsulation Mechanism and DEM for Data Encapsulation Mechanism.
+A few words, the data is encrypted with a Data Encryption Key (DEK) and the DEK is encrypted with a Key Encryption Key (KEK) and sent along with the encrypted data.

 User requires a Key Management System to encrypt the Data Encryption Key (DEK).